ekirbs/html-canvas/README.md

 # Development Map

 Will next be adding an options tab to choose colors either from a set list or from a color wheel, as well as set line width.
 Also add a big ERASE button.
+Need a proper readme soon too...

+# Thanks

+Special Thanks to Wes Bos and his JavaScript 30 series for the base program.